v

 narco-trafficking; and the evolving role of Homeland Security Intelligence (HSINT).

-He is a member of the International Association for Intelligence Education (IAFIE) and
+He is a former member of the International Association for Intelligence Education (IAFIE)

-States Coast Guard or Coast Guard Academy.
-All opinions and research are those of the project
+Coast Guard or Coast Guard Academy.
+All opinions and research are those of the project director and

 .